-A 2012 Richard Tucker Career Grant and Opera Index Winner and 2011 Sara Tucker Study Grant recipient, mezzo-soprano Jennifer Johnson Cano joined The Lindemann Young Artist Development Program at The Metropolitan Opera in 2008 and made her Met debut in 2009-2010.
+Recipient of the 2013 George London-Norma Newton award, 2012 Richard Tucker Career Grant and 2011 Sara Tucker Study Grant, mezzo-soprano Jennifer Johnson Cano joined The Lindemann Young Artist Development Program at The Metropolitan Opera in 2008 and made her Met debut in 2009-2010.
 As First Prize winner of the 2009 Young Concert Artist International Auditions, she was awarded the Mecklenburg-Vorpommern Festival and Princeton University Prizes and has given stunning recital debuts at Merkin Hall and the Kennedy Center, and in Boston, Philadelphia, Houston and Chicago.

 Following performances at The Metropolitan Opera last season as Mercedes, Emilia, Wellgunde and Waltraute, Ms. Cano looks forward to debuts as Meg Page in Falstaff and Bersi in Andrea Chenier at The Met during the 2013-2014 season.
 Ms. Cano serves as an Honorary Artist Member of the Metropolitan Opera Young Associates Program throughout the season.
 Other operatic debuts include The Sharp Eared Fox in Janacek’s Cunning Little Vixen with the Cleveland Orchestra and Franz Welser-Moest in May and Marguerite in Berlioz’s La Damnation de Faust in collaboration with the Tucson Symphony and Tucson Desert Song Festival in February 2014.
 She bows as Diana in Cincinnati Opera’s La Calisto in July and an exciting debut with the Boston Lyric Opera is slated for April of 2015.